ogrisel/codemaker/README.rst

 Planned:

-  - stochastic dictionary learning and approximate sparse coding using sparsity inducing autoencoders (see Ranzanto 2007)
+  - stochastic dictionary learning and approximate sparse coding using sparsity inducing autoencoders (see Ranzato 2007)

 Licensing